cidsinga/Sample-App/README.md

 ## What I learned

 I had some experience with Ruby on Rails before working through this project.
-One particular fundemtal aspect of Ruby that I gasped more solidly than before are Hashes and the use of nesting hashing for params.
-Understanding Hashes is particularly necessary for understanding Strong Parameters, which was implemented to avoid mass assignment and further secure the app.
+One particular aspect of Ruby that I grasped more solidly than before are Hashes and the idea of nesting hashes in controller parameters.
+Understanding Hashes is particularly necessary in order to understanding Strong Parameters, which was implemented to protect against mass assignment security vulnerabilities.

 Regarding security, one aspect that I strayed from the curriculum was implementing the use of Rails' Encrypted Secrets.
 Instead of using a Enviornment Variables and a .env file, I added my Sendgrid and AWS credentials to the credentials.yml.

-Another concept I enjoyed becoming familiar with is a "through" table in postgres.
-As this app is essentially a Twitter clone, having the ability to have asymentrical relationships was necessary, and the Through table certainly streamlined the database.
+Another concept I enjoyed becoming familiar with is a join table in postgres.
+As this app is essentially a Twitter clone, having the ability to have many-to-many relationships was necessary, and the join table streamlined the database.

 ### Learning is in the friction...